h-havenga/jekyll/_posts/2019-02-09-writing-is-hard.markdown

 over me and particularly my writing style.
 But as with everything I should see this as practise.
 The only way to get better is to write more and write regularly, otherwise you *get out of shape*.
 That's the same with reading, exercising, meditating or anything else.
-The book Writer's Home Companion: An Anthology of the World's Best Writing Advice, From Keats to Kunitz by _Joan Bolker_  makes the same argument and suggest writing exercises by using cues.
+The book, Writer's Home Companion: An Anthology of the World's Best Writing Advice, From Keats to Kunitz by _Joan Bolker_ , the author makes the same argument and suggest writing exercises by using cues.
 Or just even writing randomly for a set time each day about anything that comes up in your mind.
 So this post is a little commitment to myself to *just write*.
 No matter how bad, or how random, I just need to write.